csb324/ninarith-notes/Session Notes/notes-143.md

 We try to open the door of the sleeping head, but it immediately wakes and tries to bite [[Freya]].
 Turns out he loves riddles.
 We swap a few, [[Rez]] shows off [[Rez's Riddle Machine]].
 He loves it enough to let us in in exchange for it. [[Rez]] agrees, but says instead of leaving it with him, she'll give it to him in person.
 We ask how to tell the other version of himself of our encounter, he says "the General" commanded it.
 Pushed for more information, proof of our conversations, he said to mention [[Amarylis]] -- who they will never forget, their first kill.

 Entering into the dining room, a horrific site of 40 corpses pinned to the wall, arms out, legs dangling, skin flayed but pinned back to the walls.
 In 32, the central cavity reveals their bones have been removed.
-In the other 8, there are some bones, but more noticeably, there's a spike in the center of their chest.
+In the other 8, still no bones, but more noticeably, there's a spike in the center of their chest.
 3 in particular with spikes catch our eye as they squirm out of their body, horribly broken and malformed.
 There's powerful arcane energy around these spikes.
 All 8 are different materials: oak, glass, coal, githyarti wood, sapphire, an unclear silver alloy, bronze, ruby.
 The githyarti, ruby, and silver alloy are the three currently growing skeletons.
-They are quickly growing skeletons, the ruby perhaps most accurately, though very malformed still.
+They are quickly growing skeletons, the ruby most accurately and quickly, though very malformed still.
 As it forms, we first see horror, then rage, before breaking.
 Inside the center of the ruby stake, see a very very thin purple core, tied to dunamancy.

 It's different, but reminds us of the undead creatures channeling magic in the [[Duvey Crypt]].